A blueprint for a better future

 “We’re committed to making a difference environmentally and socially in the global communities we serve.
 We are proud to partner with Habitat and families in Monte Sión to build sustainable and healthy homes.”

-Christine Wolf, Wesco International’s executive vice president and chief human resource officer
+Christine Wolf, Wesco International’s executive vice president and chief human resources officer

 Lekil Na’ homes will have biodigesters for wastewater treatment, solar water heaters, and energy-saving wood stoves designed to maximize heat while minimizing the use of firewood.
 The houses will be built with cement blocks enhanced with RESIN8TM, a material made from plastic waste that will reduce the homes’ environmental impact and improve thermal efficiency.